A new state can be formed by the Parliament under :

 A Joint Public Service Commission can be created by:

-The Constitution makes a provision for the establishment of a Joint State Public Service Commission (JSPSC) for two or more states.
-While the UPSC and the SPSC are created directly by the Constitution, a JSPSC can be created by an act of Parliament on the request of the state legislatures concerned.
+A Joint State Public Service Commission (JSPSC) can be created by an act of the Parliament on the request of the Legislature of the State concerned.

 Consider the following about the Governor:

 1. The executive power of the state is vested in him.

 2. He must have attained 35 years of age.

 4. The grounds for his removal are laid down in the Constitution.

 Which is an INCORRECT statement?